ruitaiS/vybLab/readme.md

 ### Child Network Generation
 Generating the child network is similar to the training phases we have seen before, with one small caveat.
-Rather than train the child using the provided "true" labels, we have the metaNet (the "parent" network) classify the image and generate a label for it.
-The parent generated label is then used to train the child network.
+Rather than training the child using the labels provided in the dataset, we have the metaNet (the "parent" network) classify the image and generate a label for it.
+The parent-generated label is then used to train the child network.

-Finally we test the accuracy of the child network by having it classify a mixed set of digits and letters on its own.
+Finally we test the accuracy of the child network by having it classify a mixed set of digits and letters by itself.

 ### Graphing Results
-For each of the training phases as well as the child generation and child testing phases, we built up a historical accuracy plot by starting with an empty list, and appending a 1 if the image was correctly classified, and appending a 0 otherwise.
+For each of the training phases, as well as the child generation and child testing phases, we build up a historical accuracy plot by starting with an empty list, and appending a 1 if the image was correctly classified, and appending a 0 otherwise.
 This is graphed using the Matplotlib plotting library.

-# Project Findings / Results

 # Code Documentation
 ## NN.py
-The NN class is the foundation of the project; the metaNN is basically a wrapper containing three separate NN instances.

 Each NN instance is a neural network with a single hidden layer.
 The size of the input, hidden, and output layers (as well as the learning rate) are parameterized; the weights between layers are randomized at initialization.

 The networks use the sigmoid function as the activation function, and a truncated normal distribution to generate randomized weights.